-At CDF, the University of Michigan group is focusing on ElectroWeak and heavy flavor physics with students preparing thesis on W and X boson measurements and on top quark cross sections and mass measurements.
-CDF data for Run II is being collected at an everincreasing rate.
+At CDF, the University of Michigan group focused on ElectroWeak and heavy flavor physics with students preparing thesis on W and Z boson measurements and on top quark cross sections and mass measurements.

-U-M Physics is a major contributor to the ATLAS Experiment at the LHC both for the preparation of drift chambers (called the Monitored Drift Tubes or MDT) of the endcap muon detector and for the electronics instrumentation that will process data from all MDT chambers.
-This work is well underway with a new, fast readout multiplexer prototype.
-Production electronics fabrication is underway.
-When completed, the electronics will be attached to chambers at institutions in the U.S., Italy, Germany, Greece, and Russia.
-In all, some 400,000 channels of custom electronics will be built and tested.
+U-M Physics is a major contributor to the ATLAS Experiment at the LHC both for the preparation of drift chambers (called the Monitored Drift Tubes or MDT) of the endcap muon detector and for the electronics instrumentation that processes data from all MDT chambers.

 Data Flow Simulations through the ATLAS Muon Front-End Electronics, (J. Chapman, et. al.), Proceedings of the Fifth Workshop on Electronics for LHC Experiments, Snowmass, CO (1999).